Event: Tarzan sailed from New York City.

 George du Miller

 James Michael Moody is a lifelong fan and collector of Edger Rice Burroughs.
-Moody has contributed over two hundred articles to various ERB-related fanzines, over a span of forty-five years.
-He also manages an unauthorized Tarzan blog titled, Greystoke Chronologist: James Michael Moody.
-There the researcher chronologies the Tarzan books starting in May 1872 (known as the pushback theory).instead of the more excepted date May 1888.
+Over the past forty-five years, Moody has contributed over two hundred articles to various ERB-related fanzines.
+He also manages an unauthorized Tarzan blog titled Greystoke Chronologist: James Michael Moody.
+There, the researcher chronologies the Tarzan books starting in May 1872 (known as the pushback theory) instead of the more accepted date, May 1888.

-James Michael Moody is also the author of the action-packed Sci-Fi fantasy adventure Unium series.
-Pioneers On Unium, published December 31, 2019, and Exiled On Unium, published August 25, 2022.
-Swordsman On Unium is going through the publishing process.
+James Michael Moody also authorizes the action-packed Sci-Fi fantasy adventure Unium series.
+Pioneers On Unium, published December 31, 2019, Exiled On Unium, published August 25, 2022, and Swordsman On Unium, published on July 15, 2024.

 No comments: